andersp89/deploy-flask-app/README.md

 _Each step is described in the following._

-## 1. Start a new Ubuntu Linux server instance on Amazon Lightsail
+## 1. Create a Ubuntu instance on Amazon Lightsail
 Follow the instructions at [Udacity](https://classroom.udacity.com/nanodegrees/nd004/parts/ab002e9a-b26c-43a4-8460-dc4c4b11c379/modules/357367901175462/lessons/3573679011239847/concepts/c4cbd3f2-9adb-45d4-8eaf-b5fc89cc606e), to create a virtual machine running Ubuntu (OS only) at Amazon Lightsail.
 Remember, to allow port number 2200 in firewall settings.
-Now, go to your terminal, cd to the folder of the .pem-file from Lightspeed and log-in with ssh:
+Also, go to settings and download the key file (ending with .pem).
+Then, go to your terminal, cd to the folder of the .pem-file from Amazon and login with ssh:

 ```
 YOUR LOCAL MACHINE:~$ ssh -i LightsailDefaultPrivateKey-eu-central-1.pem ubuntu@18.195.163.63